Lonie Report: Influence

-Despite those changes, the Lonie Report proved very influential in transport planning, especially after the election of Jeff Kennett as premier.
+Despite those changes, the Lonie Report proved influential in transport planning, especially after the election of Jeff Kennett as premier.
 Indeed, the report could be seen as providing the basis for the "Linking Melbourne" project carried out during Kennett's seven years as Premier, and also for the elimination of the large number of regulatory mechanisms that governed transport in Victoria before the 1980s, which culminated in the privatisation of public transport in the 1990s.
 Some of the report's recommendations were carried out before Kennett became Premier, such as the linking of the South Eastern Freeway to the Mulgrave Freeway.

 Criticism

-The Lonie Report has been severely criticised ever since it was first released.
-Professional transport planners have generally believed that it only considered direct financial cost in making its recommendations.
-It has also been criticised for not fully considering how building additional road capacity affects people's decisions about whether to use private or public transport, creating induced demand for even more major road construction, thereby negating any benefit from building the road in the first place.
-The Public Transport Users Association argued that the report did not consider that further public transport service reductions would cause a vicious circle of greater declines in patronage, poorer cost recovery and even larger deficits.
+The Lonie Report has been heavily criticised since it was released.
+Professional transport planners generally believed that it only considered direct financial cost in making its recommendations.
+It has been faulted for not understanding that building additional road capacity induces demand for further major road construction by encouraging people to drive more often, thereby negating any benefit from building the road.
+The Public Transport Users Association argued that the report did not consider that further public transport service reductions would cause a vicious circle of greater declines in patronage, poorer cost recovery, and even larger deficits.

-The fact that the Lonie Report was written by people with a vested interest in increasing road transport has also led many professional planners at universities to question its assumptions and conclusions.
-The 1991 Russell Report, written by transport academic Bill Russell, claimed that the benefits of freeway building, which had been propagated by governments before and since the Lonie Report, were overstated.
+The fact that the Lonie Report was written by people with a vested interest in increasing road transport has also led transport academics to question its assumptions and conclusions.
+The 1991 Russell Report, written by Professor Bill Russell, claimed that the benefits of freeway building, which had been propagated by governments before and since the Lonie Report, were overstated.

 Indeed, the Lonie Report could be seen as evidence for the relatively recent claims by academic Guy Pearse that car, mineral and fossil fuel lobby groups have long written government policy on energy and transport in Australia (see Greenhouse Mafia).

-Perhaps more potent than criticisms based upon supposed involvement of vested interests, the Lonie Report had, as an underlying assumption, falling levels of public transport patronage; it failed completely to foresee Melbourne's rapid population growth, due to immigration, and increasing population density.
+Perhaps more potent than criticisms based upon the alleged involvement of vested interests, the Lonie Report had, as an underlying assumption, falling levels of public transport patronage.
+It failed to foresee Melbourne's rapid population growth and increasing population density, due to immigration.

 The Lonie Report noted the rapidly increasing levels of government subsidy to public transport.
-According to the report, at the time, cost recovery through fares was 53% for the Melbourne & Metropolitan Tramways Board and 49% for VicRail, both of which would be considered high rates of cost recovery now.
-Increasing subsidy levels are a trend that has continued in more recent years, albeit one apparently acceptable to government as a means to encourage people to shift to public transport.
+According to the report, cost recovery through fares was 53% for the Melbourne & Metropolitan Tramways Board and 49% for VicRail, both of which would now be considered high rates of cost recovery.
+Increasing subsidy levels has been a feature of public transport economics in more recent years, apparently acceptable to governments as a means of encouraging people to shift to public transport.
 The Lonie Report seems to have been predicated upon a view that high levels of subsidy would be unacceptable to government and voters alike, which has not proven to be the case.